StaticStudios/static-data/README.md

 `static-data` is an ORM built for a specific type of application.
 Origninally created for distributed Minecraft servers, this ORM avoids blocking an application's main thread when doing read or writes from a remote datasource.
 This is accomplished by keeping an in memory copy of the datasource, reading from there, and asynchronously disbatching writes to the datasource.
 The whole database is **not** kept in memory, only relevant tables are.
 This can use significant amounts of memory on large tables.

 ## Built for distributed applications
 What makes `static-data` special is that the in-memory cache is updated whenever the datasource is updated.
 This means that when one application instance makes a change, all other instances will update their cache.
 This avoids reading stale data.
-The various instaces do not have to contain the exact same data classes either, `static-data` sends updates based off of updated cells in the database.
-So if a cell is being tracked somewhere, the update will be received.
+The various instaces do not have to contain the exact same data classes either, `static-data` receives updates based off of updated cells in the database.
+So if a cell is being tracked *somewhere*, the update will be received.

 ### PostgreSQL only
 This ORM only supports PostgreSQL.
 The reason is that `static-data` makes use of PostgreSQL's `LISTEN / NOTIFY` commands to recieve updates rather than add an additional layer between the application and the database.